 Of course, you can always use the ‘undo’ tool or ‘history’ panel but using layer masks gives you much more control throughout a project.

-Do you ever get home after taking a photo and find a really distracting bit you didn’t spot when shooting?
+Do you ever get home after taking a photo and finding a really distracting bit you didn’t spot when shooting?
 It happens to all of us.
 But fear not, Photoshop’s got your back.

-With various tools such as clone stamp, healing brush, patch tool and the incredible content-aware there is virtually nothing that can’t be amended.
+With various tools such as clone stamp, heal brush, patch tool and the incredible content aware there is virtually nothing that can’t be amended.

 This helps out every photographer and is a great insurance plan if you’re shooting on the hop.